iTwin/appui/CONTRIBUTING.md

 ### Conventions

-Please follow these conventions when contributing to AppUI
+Please follow these conventions when contributing to AppUI:

+- Consult [the iTwinUI styling guide](https://github.com/iTwin/iTwinUI/blob/main/STYLEGUIDE.md) for all syntax conventions.
 - Be sure that your branch is up to date with the master branch (i.e. `git merge origin/master`)
 - All components should import a single SCSS file with a matching name, e.g. `Message.tsx` importing `Message.scss`.
 SCSS files should be siblings of their relative component files
 - We are planning to migrate to CSS modules.
 Until then, minimize potential class name clashes by following this formula: